 We work with over 360 suppliers across the APAC region.
-Our major suppliers are large, multinational companies that are predominately Australia, Singapore, Malaysia and New Zealand.
-The supply base varies from services provided to the business internally, and services outsourced to support for each of its products across the APAC region.
+Our major suppliers are large, multinational companies that are predominantly in Australia, Singapore, Malaysia, Vietnam and New Zealand.
+The supply base varies from services provided to the business internally, and services outsourced to support each of its products across the APAC region.

-We work with various types of suppliers and such suppliers include software, facilities and commercial suppliers.
-These suppliers contribute to Access Workspace's services and products and these services are sourced from both Australian and overseas entities.
+Access Australia works with various types of suppliers and such suppliers include software, facilities and commercial suppliers.
+These suppliers contribute to Access Australia's services and products and these services are sourced from both Australian and overseas entities.

-Our direct supply chain in Australia comprises mainly long-term relationships servicing The Access Group's business footprint in the region, with majority of the supplier base located in APAC.
+Our direct supply chain in Australia comprises mainly long-term relationships servicing The Access Group's business footprint in the region, with the majority of the supplier base located in APAC.